-In the popular children’s book, “Walter the Farting Dog,” a family’s gassy pooch saves their house from being burglarized by scaring off the thieves with his malodorous flatulence.
+In the popular children’s book, “Walter the Farting Dog,” a family’s gassy pooch saves their house from being burglarized by scaring off the thieves with his excessive flatulence.

 If your dog could easily perform a similar heroic deed, there’s no need to invest in a gas mask or keep him confined to the great outdoors.
 In most cases, his gas is natural and doesn’t indicate a more serious condition.
 There are ways you can help make life much more pleasant for him — and you.

 What Gives Dogs Excessive Flatulence?

 As with us humans, flatulence is caused when bacteria in the digestive tract break down food particles.
 This process creates gas, which can accumulate in your dog’s gastrointestinal tract.
 While it rarely indicates a serious health problem, if your dog’s flatulence becomes prolonged or excessive, you should take him to the vet.

 - Swallowing air when they “wolf” down their food too quickly.

 - Eating foods that can cause gas, such as beans, milk, peas, soybeans, spicy or fatty foods.